LouisClazz/DockerfileClazz/README.md

   </a>
 </p>

-> This project aims to help you to write good Dockerfile
+> This project aims to introduce you into writing clean Dockerfiles to lightweight your Docker images.

 ## General presentation

-The goal of this project is to help you to follow my advises to write Dockerfile and possibly some good ones.
-You will follow step by step a sequence of questions who refer to official documentation and you will build docker image at the end. 🚀
+The goal of this project is to help you to follow my advises to write Dockerfile and introduce you to Docker best practises.
+You will follow a sequence of steps which will guide you throught the journey of building Dockerfiles.
+You will also need to refer to the official [Docker documentation](https://docs.docker.com/).

 ## Description of the project structure

 In this project you will find:
-* A frontend application VueJS in the directory `./frontend`
+* A frontend application VueJS in the directory `./frontend`.
-* A backend application Django in the directory `./backend`
+* A backend application Django in the directory `./backend`.
-* And this README
+* And this README.

-I invite you to fork this project for working on it
+I invite you to fork this project to work directly on it.

 ## Requierements to start this project

-First of all you will need to install [Docker 🐳](https://docs.docker.com/get-docker/) (If install on your laptop is boring you could install it on virtual machine or a Cloud Provider just think you will need this project to code).
+First of all you will need to install [Docker 🐳](https://docs.docker.com/get-docker/) (If you don't want to install it on your laptop you could install it on a virtual machine or a Cloud Provider but remember you'll need this project on the machine hosting docker to build your docker images).

-Now you would need to clone this project to start to work.
+You also need to fork/clone this project to start working.

 ## 📚 Steps

 The VueJS and Django applications in the project are minimalist.
-The goal is not to dwell on the code of the applications but to focus on the following aspects :
+As said previously, the goal is not to dwell on the code of the applications but to focus on the following aspects :

-- Understand docker image build
+- Understanding docker image build
-- Use docker cli, Dockerfile
+- Use docker CLI, and write Dockerfiles
-- Use CI to build and store your image
+- Use CI to build and store your docker image

 ### 🐳 1.
-Create Dockerfile for VueJS
+Creating the Dockerfile for the VueJS app

-Now you could create a file named `Dockerfile` in the directory `./frontend`.
+Now that you filled all the requirements, you can start creating a file named `Dockerfile` in the directory `./frontend`.

+#### 🐳 1.1 Writing the Dockerfile.

+This file is the file that will be used by docker to build the image which will then be used by docker to spawn 1 or more containers.
-Frontend app is a VueJS app, to build a VueJS app you will need to:
+As the frontend app is a VueJS app, to build the image you need to :

-- Use a base image named `node:lts-slim`
+- Use a base image named `node:lts-slim`.
-- Create a workspace directory named `/app`
+- Create a workspace directory named `/app`.
-- Copy package.json and package-lock.json (here the doc of [package-lock.json](https://docs.npmjs.com/configuring-npm/package-lock-json.html) and [package.json](https://docs.npmjs.com/configuring-npm/package-json.html))
+- Copy package.json and package-lock.json (Check the official documentation of [package-lock.json](https://docs.npmjs.com/configuring-npm/package-lock-json.html) and [package.json](https://docs.npmjs.com/configuring-npm/package-json.html))
-- Run `$ npm ci` to install dependancies (here the doc for [npm-ci](https://docs.npmjs.com/cli/ci.html))
+- Run `$ npm ci` to install dependancies (Check the official documentation for [npm-ci](https://docs.npmjs.com/cli/ci.html))
+>__Note:__ We first copy the `package.json` and `package-lock.json` files into the image and download dependencies so docker keep these layers in its cache so we don't have to download it again everytime we build the image.
-- Copy the whole content in frontend directory into the docker image
+- Copy the whole content of the frontend directory into the docker image.
-- Run `$ npm run build` to build the project (this command is defined into `package.json` file as `vue-cli-service build`, I let you checkout the documentation about [npm-run](https://docs.npmjs.com/cli/run-script) to understand the principe of npm scripts)
+- Run `$ npm run build` to build the project as a static html/css/js app.
+>__Note:__ When using VueJS, this command is defined into `package.json` file as `vue-cli-service build`.
+As a result behind the scenes, this is the command that will be used to build the app.
+You can checkout the documentation about [npm-run](https://docs.npmjs.com/cli/run-script) to understand how of npm scripts works)

 To use a base image you should use annotation [FROM](https://docs.docker.com/engine/reference/builder/#from)